-- 4.1 The central aim of this safeguarding policy is to set out for all relevant parties the: - principles and values underlying the Trust's approach to the safeguarding of its learners. - ways in which the Trust does this - steps taken to avoid abuse/harm taking place - actions taken to deal with abuse/harm if it occurs. - 4.2 The Trust believes that learners must be safeguarded from all forms of abuse/harm.
-It recognises that it must at all times protect its learners and identify and deal with specific instances of abuse/harm if they occur. - 4.3 The Trust is always aiming for the very best quality of care and will not be satisfied with anything that falls short of this.
-It takes every possible action to prevent abuse/harm and to deal with it as promptly and effectively as possible if it occurs. - 4.4 The Trust is committed to ensuring everyone in the organisation makes a positive contribution to individuals' wellbeing and recognises the right of every adult "To safety, free from abuse and neglect".
+- 4.1 The central aim of this safeguarding policy is to set out for all relevant parties the: - principles and values underlying Jigsaw's approach to the safeguarding of its learners. - ways in which Jigsaw does this - steps taken to avoid abuse/harm taking place - actions taken to deal with abuse/harm if it occurs. - 4.2 Jigsaw believes that learners must be safeguarded from all forms of abuse/harm.
+It recognises that it must at all times protect its learners and identify and deal with specific instances of abuse/harm if they occur. - 4.3 Jigsaw is always aiming for the very best quality of care and will not be satisfied with anything that falls short of this.
+It takes every possible action to prevent abuse/harm and to deal with it as promptly and effectively as possible if it occurs. - 4.4 Jigsaw is committed to ensuring everyone in the organisation makes a positive contribution to individuals' wellbeing and recognises the right of every adult "To safety, free from abuse and neglect".